IBM/lale/CONTRIBUTING.md

 Lale is an open-source project, and we appreciate your help!

-To make contributions to this Github repository, please submit a pull request (PR).
+To make contributions to this GitHub repository, please submit a pull request (PR).
 In addition, we expect contributors to submit a "Developer's Certificate of Origin" by signing the following form:
 [DCO1.1.txt](https://github.com/IBM/lale/blob/master/DCO1.1.txt).